A Portrait of the Artist as a Rebel

 - Ab 16 Jahren

-tion between Joyce’s book “A Portrait of the A
+There is no genuine affiliation between Joyce’s book “A Portrait of the Artist

 Stichwörter: drama, passion, melodrama and soap opera characters, genius, rebeli, rebellious acts, life on the edge, chronicle, a young man cr, a young man crisis, poisonous marriage, memoirs